-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 Only 58 craniopagus separation surgeries have been reported worldwide since 1952.

 Goodrich was thrust into fame in 2004 when he operated on Carl and Clarence Aguirre, twins from the Philippines who shared about 8 centimeters of brain tissue.
 The surgery was initially celebrated as the first craniopagus surgery in which neither child had long-term neurological damage.
-Carl, however, suffered neurological decline over the year and a half after the surgery resulting in permanent disabilities, including a seizure disorder.
-He only speaks a few words and is confined to a wheelchair.
+Carl, however, suffered neurological decline over the year and a half after the surgery, resulting in permanent disabilities, including a seizure disorder.
+He speaks only a few words and is confined to a wheelchair.
 Both boys still wear protective helmets.

 Arlene Aguirre recently celebrated her boys' 14th birthday.
-Goodrich was there, as he's been for every birthday the last 12 years.
+Goodrich was there, as he's been for every birthday the past 12 years.
 "He never forgets," she says.

 She feels the pain of the McDonalds and has spoken with Nicole, giving her advice and support.
 "I don't have any regrets that I did the surgery.
 Dr Goodrich did the best he could."

-The surgeon adds "the fact we were able to get one out with good functionality and the other out alive and doing well, but clearly with cognitive and motor skill delays" is still something to celebrate.
-The historical norm was that both children died during surgery or one survived but with neurological devastation.
+The surgeon adds, "the fact we were able to get one out with good functionality and the other out alive and doing well, but clearly with cognitive and motor skill delays," is still something to celebrate.
+The historical norm was that both children died during surgery or that one survived but with neurological devastation.

-Over the years, Goodrich has learned to choose twins carefully; sometimes their brain anatomy is so intertwined, the risks of surgery are too great.
+Over the years, Goodrich has learned to choose twins carefully; sometimes, their brain anatomy is so intertwined, the risks of surgery are too great.

 On Thursday, Goodrich will skip breakfast and enjoy a cup of coffee, preferably a cappuccino, before beginning the surgery.
 His mantra is to "take it easy and slowly and carefully."